analysiscenter/batchflow/doc/pipeline.md

 ```
 To initialize a variable just add to a pipeline `init_variable(...)` with a variable name and a default value.
 Variables might be initialized once in a lifetime (e.g. some global state or a configuration parameter) or before each run
-(like counters and local history stores).
+(like counters or history stores).

 Sometimes it is more convenient to initialize variables indirectly through a function.
 For instance, `loss_history` cannot be initialized with `[]`
 as it would make a global variable which won't be cleared on every run.
 What you actually need is a call to `list()` on each run.